New-Languages-for-NLP/classical-arabic/README.md

 # 🌱 Project Language: Classical Arabic or clara

 This repository is the central point for documentation and data for our project.
-You will find here several folders where we  store the data and code used as we create data and train models for Classical Arabic.
+Here, you will find several folders where we  store the data and code used as we create data and train models for Classical Arabic.

 `0_original_texts`: This folder contains the original text files for the project.
 This is a record of the original state of the texts before any pre-processing and annotation.